Henry S. Reuss: Political career

-In 1950, he left the Republican party due to his antipathy towards Senator Joseph McCarthy.
-As a Democrat, Reuss waged an unsuccessful primary election campaign to become McCarthy's opponent in the 1952 general election.
+Reuss was a member of the Republican Party until 1950, when he switched to the Democratic Party.
+He left the Republican Party due to his antipathy towards Senator Joseph McCarthy.
+As a Democrat, Reuss waged an unsuccessful primary election campaign to become McCarthy's opponent in the general election for senate in 1952.
 He attended the 1952 Democratic National Convention as an alternate delegate.

+Reuss unsuccessfully ran for mayor of Milwaukee in both 1948 and 1960, finishing as the runner-up in both elections (losing to Frank Zeidler and Henry Maier, respectively).

-He served as member of the school board for Milwaukee from 1953 to 1954.
+Reuss served as member of the school board for Milwaukee from 1953 to 1954.
 He served as member of legal advisory committee, United States National Resources Board from 1948 to 1952.
-He was an unsuccessful candidate for mayor of Milwaukee in 1948 and 1960, losing to Frank Zeidler and Henry Maier, respectively.

 Reuss was elected as a Democrat from the 5th district to the Eighty-fourth and to the thirteen succeeding Congresses (January 3, 1955 – January 3, 1983).
 He served as chairman of the Committee on Banking, Currency, and Housing in the Ninety-fourth Congress.
 He served as chairman of the Committee on Banking, Finance, and Urban Affairs in the Ninety-fifth and Ninety-sixth Congresses.
 He served as chairman of the Joint Economic Committee in the Ninety-seventh Congress.
 Among many aides, most key were Donald and Sara Robinson throughout his Congressional career.

 Reuss was frequently sought out by the Democratic leadership and candidates to comment on policies and actions of the Nixon and Ford Administrations.
 That and his chairmanship of the House Government Operations Subcommittee on Conservation & the Environment made him a hero to liberals and progressives.

 After the 1974 post-Watergate Democratic landslide victories in Congress, Reuss defeated the more senior Wright Patman of Texas as chairman of the House Banking Committee.
 He opposed the war in Vietnam, and supported the campaign of U.S. Senator Eugene J. McCarthy for the 1968 Democratic presidential nomination.
 He served as an at-large delegate for McCarthy at the Democratic National Convention that year.

 Later career

-He was not a candidate for reelection to the Ninety-eighth Congress in 1982.
+Reuss was not a candidate for reelection to the Ninety-eighth Congress in 1982.
 After retiring from Congress, he continued to donate to Democratic campaigns, including to Senator Russ Feingold's and Paul Tsongas's campaigns in 1992.
 Mrs. Reuss was also an active donor to Democrats and related groups.